sampler36/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

             sum++

 For all of the nested for loops you multiply their time complexities to get O(n) * O(n) * O(n) * O(n) * O(1) = O(n^4).
 This dominates O(1) from the first line, O(n^4) becomes the overall time complexity.

+c)  def bunnieEars(bunnies)
+      if bunnies == 0:
+        return 0
+      return 2 + bunnieEars(bunnies-1)

+This function calls itself and it equates the input to the output so the time complexity is O(n).